nickstanley574/cheatsheets/CSC447-ConceptsOfProgrammingLanguages.md

 **Program:** tells machine how to respond to input and outputs

-## C: STATEMENTS VERSUS EXPRESSIONS, STRICT VERSUS NONSTRICT AND UNDEFINED BEHAVIOR
+## Topic -- C: STATEMENTS VERSUS EXPRESSIONS, STRICT VERSUS NONSTRICT AND UNDEFINED BEHAVIOR

 Statements: executed for their side-effects
 - Expression statements (including assignment)